Head of Lower School

-Kelly has over 15 years experience in education in a variety of settings.
-For the past 6 years, she broadened her training in Learning Differences and developed a passionate interest in differentiating instruction to promote mathematical excellence.
-She taught math, fluency, and drama to learning different children.
+Kelly has over 21 years experience in education in a variety of settings.
+For 7 years, she served as the Head of School at Heritage School of Texas.
+She is excited to serve as the Dean of Students shepherding families through the admission’s process.
 Kelly graduated from Trinity University with a BA in Theatre Arts.
-She worked as a Creative Drama Specialist at the Dallas Children’s Theatre for several years before entering the formal classroom.
+She also worked as a Creative Drama Specialist at the Dallas Children’s Theatre before entering the formal classroom.
 She taught Honors English and Literature at an area private school and served on the Fine Arts Cultural Committee for several years.
 In 2005, she graduated on The Chancellor’s List for Academic Excellence from the University of Texas-Dallas with a Masters of Arts in Humanities.
+She broadened her training in Learning Differences and developed a passionate interest in differentiating instruction to promote mathematical excellence.
+She taught math, fluency, and drama to learning different children.
 She is a Texas Certified Teacher in Math, Language Arts, and Theatre Arts.
 Kelly is thrilled to be serving at Heritage to engage the hearts and minds of children in a Christ-centered environment.

 Maegan graduated from Dallas Baptist University in December of 2009 with a Bachelor of Science in Interdisciplinary Studies, with an emphasis on English, Language Arts, and Reading in grades 4-8.
 Maegan’s first teaching job was at a private Christian school in Sendai, Japan where she taught 2nd grade students English.
 Upon returning home to Texas, Maegan worked for one year as a 6th grade Reading teacher in Alvarado, Texas.
 After moving to Dallas, Maegan started teaching 3rd grade in the Irving Independent School District where she served as a gifted and talented teacher, campus writing liaison, and a district-wide assessment and curriculum writer.
 Maeagn is also credentialed to teach PreK-6, English as a Second Language, and Gifted and Talented.